-This course is designed to provide the students with knowledge of shop safety while learning hands-on vehicle electrical systems.
+This course is designed to provide the students with knowledge of shop safety, electrical theory application, and vehicle electrical systems using hands-on learning.
+Instruction will include how to use critical thinking and strategy-based diagnosis to repair common systems found on automobiles.
 CO-REQUISITE: AT 210